bll744958765/SMANP/README.md

 ### Simulation studies
 We synthesised datasets with spatial correlation relationships and then make forecasts based on them.
-We demonstrate the SMANP’s effectiveness and robustness on simulated datasets with various numbers of training examples.
-In the beginning, we divide a simulation dataset into a training and validation set, with training being performed on the training set and validation being performed on the validation dataset.
-Then, we use the finest trained weights to test on the new simulation dataset, i.e., the test set.
+We demonstrate the SDANP’s effectiveness and robustness on synthesised datasets with various numbers of training examples.
+In the beginning, we divide a synthesised dataset into a training and validation set, with training being performed on the training set and validation being performed on the validation dataset.
+Then, we use the finest trained weights to test on the new synthesised dataset, i.e., the test set.

 ## Implementation of SDANP on simulation dataset